MUNsdh/readthedocs/docs/source/How to Use a Breadboard.rst

 The **leftmost red knob** labelled "+5V/1.5A" supplies 5V when the power switch is turned on.

-The **middle red knob** labelled "0~+16V/500mA" supplies anywhere between 0V to +16V, which depends on the position of the black knobs below it.
-The output of this red knob can be adjusted by simply turning the black knob below it.
+The **middle red knob** labelled "0~+16V/500mA" supplies anywhere between 0V to +16V, which depends on the position of the black knob below it.
+The output of this red knob can be adjusted by simply turning the black knob.

-The **rightmost red knob** labelled "0~-16V/500mA" supplies anywhere between 0V to -16V, which depends on the position of the black knobs below it.
-The output of this red knob can be adjusted by simply turning the black knob below it.
+The **rightmost red knob** labelled "0~-16V/500mA" supplies anywhere between 0V to -16V, which depends on the position of the black knob below it.
+The output of this red knob can be adjusted by simply turning the black knob.

 The sides of the breadboard have red and blue lines labelled "+" and "-".
 These lines show that all the holes along that line are connected together, and are meant to receive power from one of the red knobs (or the ground for the "-" end).
 These long connected lines are called **rails.**